evocn/lambda/content/reference.md

 The business has been good, selling the treasures accumulated by his father.
 He was rescued by the party after kidnapping by the Blackbirds.

+Yurian has a daughter renee and two sons, you gest wants to be an artist.
+Yurian was a sheep salesman before, now runs a general store in city.
+Once ran a caravan for Jarman, Lance's business partner

 #   The Verdane
 # Errol Keep
 The home of the House of Errol, Protectors of the Realm.